1••|••2••|••3••|••4••|••5••|••6••home••index

 Improvisation

 Like jazz, improvisation is an integral aspect of the style.
-However, it is not a free for all: improvisation occurs within the framework of the raga and tala.
+However, it is not a free-for-all: improvisation occurs within the framework of the raga and tala.
 Improvisation is interactive: performers respond musically to one another by tossing phrases back and forth between instruments.
-Listen to Anoushka Shankar, daughter of Ravi Shankar, as she and her ensemble improvise and trade licks like a jazz band:
+Listen to Anoushka Shankar, daughter of Ravi Shankar, as she and her ensemble improvise and trade licks like a jazz combo.

 Jiya Jale (Dil Se) | A. R. Rahman | Integration of classical Indian and Western popular music. | Berkley Indian Ensemble